arijs/ari/readme.md

 # AriJS

+## Highlights

+- **No Virtual DOM:** AriJS keeps track of which elements are bound to which variables, when a variable changes, the affected elements are updated directly without comparing every element.
+This is good for performance and the simplicity of rendering.
+- **Ultra flexible:** You choose how you want to use it.
+You have access to the low-level components and you can modify or extend every builtin behavior, or you can just use high-level apis and let the framework do the heavy lifting for you.
+It is almost a meta-framework, a library that doesn't stand in your way.
+- **Lazy load for components:** There's no need to bundle every component into your application even if they're not used.
+You don't even have to mantain a list of component names, or generate one during build.
+AriJS provides a loader which can resolve a component path from its tag name, and load its html, js and css only when it's actually required.
+- **Template based:** It's not impossible for AriJS to support JSX, but this feature does not exist yet.
+However, it would kind of defeat the point, because it would introduce significant complexity.
+It's harder to parse javascript *and* html, instead of just parsing html.
+And there's an advantage to using templates.
+They're simpler, don't require you to compile your script, but I think the fundamental difference is keeping your markup and behavior separated.

+  Think about PHP: it started as a templating language, to dynamically print your html.
+But now that style is frowned upon.
+Having an imperative language to generate your html (a declarative language) gives a lot of power, but with great power comes great responsibility.
+And a free footgun.
+Leaving your template separated allows you to use it outside your frontend framework.
+- **Modular and lightweight:** The core of the framework is parsing html and binding variables to a notification system.
+Every other feature is provided as handlers: objects that define how tags are rendered.
+They are composable, each handler can call the next allowing features to be composed together.
+This gives them absolute freedom about how to render elements.

 ## Features

 This framework originated from my insatisfaction of all the popular frameworks' method of rendering - comparing virtual DOM.
 I thought, "why can't updates mutate only exactly the elements that changed?" and this is what came out from that.
-I think it is similar to Svelte, without actually compiling your application.
+I think it is similar (*in concept, not in api*) to Svelte, without actually compiling your application.

 These are the features already implemented and those still to do: